Meet our Founder

-"Our Mentors are committed to positively impacting, guiding the trajectories, and changing the narratives of our youth." - Tanesha S. Windom
+"My life's work and personal calling is to positively impact, guide the trajectories, and change the narratives of our youth." - Tanesha S. Windom

 Tanesha S. Windom, M.A., LLPC